FAQ about the Great Plain Squares Dance Class

 After you have danced for awhile, you may decide to wear fancy skirts or shirts, but you are not required to.
 Many women look for long, colorful skirts that are sold in ordinary stores.
 Some of the class wears jeans or whatever they are using for business clothes that day.
 Sneakers are o.k., although the rubber tends to stick while turning and leather soles are recommended.

-We charge $7.00 per evening, per person, and this includes a live caller, music all evening, lessons, a few snacks (depending on who feels like cooking or baking), water and a cozy environment with bathrooms nearby.
+For the class we have a money-saving, time-saving subscription in blocks of 6 weeks.
+The price is $40 per person for 6 nights.
+This is a savings of over $1.00 that the members pay per evening.
+This includes a live caller, music all evening, lessons, a few snacks (depending on who feels like cooking or baking), water and a cozy environment with bathrooms nearby.

 Who tends to be good at square dancing?